Jacques Delors: Post-presidency

-Delors founded the Paris-based, centre-left think tank Notre Europe in 1996 and remains one of its presidents.
-He is president of the Conseil de l'emploi, des revenus et de la cohésion sociale, and honorary member of both the Institut Aspen France and the Club of Rome.
+Delors founded the Paris-based, centre-left think tank Notre Europe in 1996 and remained one of its presidents for the rest of his life.
+He was president of the Conseil de l'emploi, des revenus et de la cohésion sociale, and an honorary member of both the Institut Aspen France and the Club of Rome.

-On 15 September 2010 Delors supported the new initiative Spinelli Group, which was founded to reinvigorate the strive for federalisation of the European Union.
+On 15 September 2010, Delors supported the new initiative Spinelli Group, which was founded to reinvigorate the striving for federalization of the European Union.
 Other prominent supporters include Daniel Cohn-Bendit, Guy Verhofstadt, Sylvie Goulard, Andrew Duff, and Elmar Brok.
-In 2010, Delors was the first to be honored with the Leonardo European Corporate Learning Award.
+In 2010, Delors was the first to be given the Leonardo European Corporate Learning Award.

-In 1990, Delors received the Freedom medal.

 In 2012, Delors stated in the Handelsblatt newspaper that "If the British cannot support the trend towards more integration in Europe, we can nevertheless remain friends, but on a different basis.
 I could imagine a form such as a European economic area or a free-trade agreement."

-On 25 June 2015, Donald Tusk announced that Delors would become the third person ever to have the title of Honorary Citizen of Europe bestowed upon them, in recognition of "his remarkable contribution to the development of the European project".
+On 25 June 2015, Donald Tusk announced that Delors would become the third person to have the title of Honorary Citizen of Europe bestowed upon them, in recognition of "his remarkable contribution to the development of the European project".

+In March 2024, Delors was posthumously given a "Special Recognition" award at The Parliament Magazine's annual MEP Awards, in recognition of his contributions towards the European project, to mark the awards' 20th anniversary.

-Personal life
+Personal life and death

 Delors was married to Marie Lephaille until her death in 2020.
-They had a daughter, Martine Aubry, who served as the First Secretary of the French Socialist Party from 2008 to 2012, and a son, Jean-Paul Delors, who was a journalist and died of leukemia in 1982 at the age of 29.
+They had a daughter, Martine Aubry, who served as First Secretary of the Socialist Party from 2008 to 2012, and a son, Jean-Paul Delors, who was a journalist and died aged 29 in 1982 from leukaemia.

+Delors died in his sleep at his home in Paris, on 27 December 2023, aged 98.
+He was honored with a state funeral at the Hôtel des Invalides in Paris on 5 January in the presence of political figures from all over Europe before his burial alongside his wife and his son at the Fontaine-la-Gaillarde cemetery.